armele/mctradepost-retro/README.md

 ### Custom Blocks
 * Block implementations of the building huts.
-* A few new building materials (mixed stone, thatch, plaster, rough stone, rough brick)
+* A few new building materials (mixed stone, thatch, plaster, rough stone, rough brick, endethyst, endmarine)
 * A few new Architect's Cutter recipes

 ### Configuration